Godlander/objmc/README.md

+i cannot guarantee modded compatibility. core shaders are a vanilla resourcepack feature, if a mod breaks a vanilla feature i cant do anything.

 # usage:
 make sure Python and Pillow is installed, and place the script in the same directory as the input obj and texture files.